iMorganSo/Definery/README.md

 # About

-Define your functions with simple codes
+Define your functions with simple definer

 # Installation
 ```